 In many of these cases, the student is arrested for making a bomb threat under Florida Statute Section 790.162 or making a false bomb report under Florida Statute Section 790.163.
 School officials are required to refer such incidents to local law enforcement officers for investigation and prosecution.

-If a petition is filed in juvenile court or if a charging document is filed in adult court, then the offense is a felony offense might result in an expulsion for at least one year.
+If a petition is filed in juvenile court or if a charging document is filed in adult court, then the offense is a felony offense that might result in expulsion for at least one year.
 Other offenses that can lead to an expulsion hearing for causing a disruption on campus can include any of the following: